bemnlam/blog_posts/posts/git-versioning-this-assembly-is-inaccessible-due-to-its-protection-level.md

 ## 😨 Problem

-After I installed the **[Nerdbank.GitVersioning](https://www.nuget.org/packages/Nerdbank.GitVersioning)** Nuget package in my .NET MVC app, the following error came out when building the app when I want to get the version using `ThisAssembly.AssemblyInformationalVersion`:
+After I installed the **[Nerdbank.GitVersioning](https://www.nuget.org/packages/Nerdbank.GitVersioning)** Nuget package in my .NET MVC app, the following error came out when I want to get the version using `ThisAssembly.AssemblyInformationalVersion`:

 ```bash
 error CS0122: 'ThisAssembly' is inaccessible due to its protection level